dotenv-org/dotenv-vault/README.md

 ## 🏗️ Usage

-Made a change to your `.env` file?
-Just push those changes up.
+When you make a change to your `.env` file, push it up.

 ```bash
 $ npx dotenv-vault@latest push